martinvanleeuwen/RenderJay.jl/README.md

 Pkg.add("RenderJay")
 ```

 At the bottom of this page you will find an example code for rendering.
 It will produce a top-down view of four Cornell boxes in different colours, floating above a gray flat surface.
 Already produced renderings can be found in the img/ folder and an overview of the contents of the scene files that are used for rendering can be found in the notes/ folder.
-A small test, demonstrating basic capacity can be found in the test/ folder.
+A small test, demonstrating basic capacity, can be found in the test/ folder.

 # Plant models